AI agent guardrails compared by enforcement layer

 Veto

 Runtime authorizationOpen-source runtime authorization SDK for AI agents.
-Intercepts tool calls before execution, evaluates them against declarative YAML policies, and enforces allow/deny/escalate decisions.
-Includes human-in-the-loop approval workflows, compliance-grade audit trails, and native integrations for 13+ agent frameworks.
-TypeScript and Python SDKs.
+Intercepts tool calls before execution, evaluates them against declarative YAML policies, and enforces allow, deny, or escalate decisions.
+Includes human review workflows, reviewable decision records, and native integrations for core agent frameworks.
+Production path: TypeScript SDK, CLI, and HTTP API.

 Honest limitation: Veto does not do prompt injection detection or output content moderation.
 It controls actions, not text.
 Pair with Lakera or Guardrails AI if you need those layers too.